 * Sell Handmade Items on Etsy: Selling on Etsy can be really fun and creative, but word of warning, research should be done before spending time making handmade items.
 It’s easy for kids to get gung-ho about a craft they like, but if it’s not something people are willing to pay for, it can be a wasted effort.

-Not only is starting a little summer business a great learning experience for your children, it sure is a great “I’m Bored” buster too.
+Not only is starting a little side business a great learning experience for your children, it sure is a great “I’m Bored” buster too.
 Talk to your kids and see which ideas interest them most and see how you might be able to make it happen.